 How we related before kids, after one kid, after two kids, etc. changes, and accepting that each other is different might be hard to swallow.

 It’s like we are constantly starting a new relationship as we go through seasons of life.

 We may even see things we really don’t like about our partner.
 And the same is true of us, they might see things that aren’t pleasing either.

 Our relationship changes through kids getting older, leaving the nest, and then as a couple without kids.

-Rather than looking at the homework from the appointments as was too much work to change and adapt to, it’s a chance to fall in love again, to find the best in each other, and learn to grow stronger together.
+Rather than looking at the homework from the appointments as too much work to change and adapt to, it’s a chance to fall in love again, find the best in each other, and learn to grow stronger together.

-I’ve learned a lot about myself and things I need to work on when my husband explains his feelings about me and how I interact with him.
+I’ve learned a lot about myself and the things I need to work on when my husband explains his feelings about me and how I interact with him.